 Fraunhofer IZI’s Molecular Drug Biochemistry and Therapy Development Project Group in Halle takes stock of its work every year as part of a parliamentary academic day.
 The Halle-based researchers bring guests from politics, business and academia up to date on what has been achieved so far and what goals are being pursued next.
 The Fraunhofer IZI’s off-site department not only conducts contract research for industry, it is also involved in numerous national and international research consortia.
 The spectrum of expertise and services offered by the site here ranges from identifying new target proteins at the very start of the drug development process to the preclinical development of drug candidates.

-This annual event is organized by the forum for liver dialysis "FORUM LEBERDIALYSE e.V." in close coordination with the Fraunhofer IZI’s Rostock-based EXIM department.
+This annual event is organized by the forum for liver dialysis "FORUM LEBERDIALYSE e.V." in close coordination with the Fraunhofer IZI’s Rostock-based Department of Extracorporeal Therapy Systems.
 The symposium brings together around 100 established experts to discuss the latest findings from the fields of extracorporeal blood purification as well as liver support systems.
 Discussions focus here on the clinical aptitude of new and optimized systems and on findings from various studies.

 Fraunhofer IZI celebrated its 10th anniversary on April 29, 2015.
 The institute has seen continuously solid development throughout the start-up phase and beyond.
 This particular anniversary also marked the inauguration of the third new research building, constructed to meet the needs of the growing number of projects and members of staff.
 300 guests with backgrounds in science, economics and politics came to witness the festivities and take a look around the new building for the first time.